LastComrade0/Network_Compression/README.md

 - Sanity check: Look both starting packets and end packets.
 Look at payload data in wireshark, if there is `0x0000` and `0x176f` on both train, then it is all good.

+## miscellaneous

+- You can disable logger printing on terminal by commenting out `openlog()` on main functions of each program.

 ## Maintainers

 Current maintainers: